UmerFakher/INT2-Group-Project-CIFAR10/README.md

 So this **pooling will help us** reduce these computations, dimensionality and overfitting as not as many numbers so this model should be better at dealing with differences and variations in images and placement of objects etc

+## Convolution Neural Network Summary

+So an advantage of this convolutional approach is that not all nodes are connected to every other node like in a naive neural network, and as a result this helps to prevent **overfitting**.
+The advantage of pooling is that it reduces the dimensionality of our problem and consequently helps reduce overfitting.
+Moreover using **convolutions** and **pooling** will allow us to detect and extract features that could be located in different parts of the image, depending on the image example and this should mean in theory that the network will be more robust in handling for example a plane's wing shown in different orientations/positions.
+In summary, our model becomes more robust in the face of small differences and challenges that are presented by the varying dataset.

+In addition, when the model learns the parameters for a filter, you can apply them in the in other parts of the image and as a result this reduces the number of weights needed in the network also.
+This is often called parameter sharing: https://en.wikipedia.org/wiki/Convolutional_neural_network#Convolutional_layer.

+As discussed above ReLu activation function helps make the model **nonlinear**, fit to solve our complicated and multi-dimensional problem.
+It is very efficient and quick to calculate as all it does is set all negative values to 0 and doesn't touch the positive values.